Carolina Silverbell Facts

 Carolina Silverbell Distribution, Habitat, and Ecology

-The stunning Carolina Silverbell evolved as endemic to only a highly limited section of North America.
-This area covers limited portions of the east coast of the United States.
+Even within the Northern Hemisphere, the stunning Carolina Silverbell evolved as endemic to only a highly limited section of North America.
+More specifically, this area covers severely restricted portions of the east coast of the United States.

-The greatest concentration of the Carolina Silverbell occurs in the Appalachian Mountains and western Piedmont regions of North Carolina.
-It also grows in large numbers in parts of Tennessee, Georgia, and Alabama.
+Even more precisely, the greatest concentration of the species occurs in the Appalachian Mountains and western Piedmont regions of North Carolina.
+The marvelous tree also grows in large numbers in parts of Tennessee, Georgia, and Alabama.

-The species most commonly grows in areas of moist soil, usually near free-flowing water.
-It also serves as a major component of the forest understory within much of its range.
+Finally, the species does have specific climatic needs to thrive.
+It therefore most commonly grows in areas of moist soil, usually near free-flowing water.
+It also serves as a major component of the forest undergrowth within much of its range.